 What Is “Métis”

+There is no consensus on who is considered Métis or a non-status Indian, nor need there be.
 Cultural and ethnic labels do not lend themselves to neat boundaries.
 ‘Métis’ can refer to the historic Métis community in Manitoba’s Red River Settlement or it can be used as a general term for anyone with mixed European and Aboriginal heritage.
 Some mixed-ancestry communities identify as Métis, others as Indian.

 There is no one exclusive Métis People in Canada, anymore than there is no one exclusive Indian people in Canada.
 The Métis of eastern Canada and northern Canada are as distinct from Red River Metis as any two peoples can be. . . .
 As early as 1650, a distinct Métis community developed in LeHeve [sic], Nova Scotia, separate from Acadians and Micmac Indians.
 All Métis are aboriginal people.
 All have Indian ancestry.